eapowertools/qs-admin-playbook/docs/asset_management/apps/optimize_sheet_order_for_adoption.md

 ![optimize_sheet_order_for_adoption10.png](images/optimize_sheet_order_for_adoption10.png)

-As soon as the application gets duplicated, the new duplicated application will reside in the owner's "My work" area.
+As soon as the application gets duplicated, the new duplicated application will reside in the owner's **My work** area.

 ![optimize_sheet_order_for_adoption11.png](images/optimize_sheet_order_for_adoption11.png)

-Open the application, and ensure that the _Touch screen mode_ feature is turned off.
+Open the application, and ensure that the **Touch screen mode** feature is turned off.

 ![optimize_sheet_order_for_adoption12.png](images/optimize_sheet_order_for_adoption12.png)

 Sheets can be moved by dragging and dropping them to a new position.
-In this case, the _Sales Analysis by Region_ will be moved to the second position.
+In this case, the **Sales Analysis by Region** will be moved to the second position.

 ![optimize_sheet_order_for_adoption13.png](images/optimize_sheet_order_for_adoption13.png)